 Maybe we can help you too?

-And we also develop processes for advanced stainless steels and build parts in them too, such as; 17-4 and 15-5, 316, duplex stainless steels and a maraging steel.
-And recently we’ve started delivering titanium 6/4 parts as well.
+We also develop processes for sea water and nuclear applications in advanced stainless steels and build parts in them too, such as; 17-4 and 15-5, 316 and duplex stainless steels.

 Helping you succeed